Robert Shaw (Illinois politician): Political kingmaker

+When the Shaw brothers ran the 9th Ward Regular Democratic Organization, they and their campaign volunteers helped deliver strong voter support for campaigns of African American politicians such as Mayor Harold Washington and Illinois State Senator Emil Jones, and the 1992 U.S. Senate campaign of Carol Moseley Braun.
+They also helped mobilize support in the area for the 2004 U.S. Senate campaign of Barack Obama.

 In 1996, Shaw was elected the 9th Ward Democratic committeeman, succeeding his brother William in holding this elected Democratic Party leadership position.
 In 2000, Shaw was unseated by Anthony Beale.

 Among the individuals that got their starts in the political organization run by the Shaw brothers was Mose Jefferson.

+After Shaw's death, the Chicago Crusader credited him and his brother's political organization with successfully pushing the Illinois State Legislature to establish new Cook County Circuit Court and Illinois Appellate Court sub-circuits located in African American city wards, which the Chicago Crusader wrote had the impact of enabling more than 60 African American individuals to become judges.

 Campaigns for other offices

 1984 congressional

 In 1984, Shaw was one of four individuals who challenged incumbent U.S. congressman Gus Savage in the Democratic primary for Illinois's 2nd congressional district.
 Other challengers included state senators Glenn Dawson and James C. Taylor.
 Savage won renomination, with Shaw placing fourth.